 With the help of our software Apollo Insights, we’ll identify new long tail keywords for your business.
 All the targeting decisions will be backed by solid internal and external data, allowing you to pursue hidden opportunities in your industry and gain a competitive edge.

 Our voice search SEO specialists will help you update and design new voice landing pages to capture more traffic and revamp your content to match spoken user queries.

 The majority of mobile and voice searches demand hyper-local, instant results.
 We’ll ensure your current listing is fully optimised for voice assistants to help you generate more visits to your storefront, more leads and more service enquiries.

 Search engines use voice recognition to interpret spoken queries and match them to relevant content.
-The results delivered vary, depending on the device being used – for example, Google may return a regular results page on mobile while Google Assistant will read the most relevant result aloud on Google Home devices – normally a featured snippet.
+The results delivered vary, depending on the device being used.
+For example, Google may return a regular results page on mobile while Google Assistant will read the most relevant result aloud on Google Home devices.
+This is normally a featured snippet.

-The key to optimising for voice search is understanding how users engage with the experience – and how this varies across different devices.
-For example, voice searches on screenless devices tend to be informational with little purchase intent, except for local searches where urgency is typically much higher.
+The key to optimising for voice search is understanding how users engage with the experience.
+This varies across different devices.
+For example, voice searches on screenless devices tend to be informational with little purchase intent.
+The exception here is for local searches where urgency is typically much higher.
 Intent on mobile and desktop is more complex with conversational, long-tail keywords taking precedence and local searches integrating seamlessly with Google Maps.

 Voice keyword research is the first key step and you need to segment this data from other keyword data.
-Next, you need to analyse the results pages and formats returned for target keywords across different devices to ensure you’re producing the right type of content – eg: a featured snippet, video product review or an optimised Google My Business page.
+Next, you need to analyse the results pages and formats returned for target keywords across different devices to ensure you’re producing the right type of content.
+For example a featured snippet, video product review or an optimised Google Business Profile page.